Poison Ivy - Toxicodendron radicans

 Myth: Scratching the itch will cause the rash to spread.

 Fact: Once the urushiol oil has bonded to the skin (the process taking only a few minutes), no amount of mechanical action is going to move the reaction to other parts of the body.
-Scratching does damage the skin but I can tell you from bitter experience, it is nearly impossible to resist.
+Scratching does damage the skin and I can tell you from bitter experience it is nearly impossible to resist.
 What is known: Washing the rash with very hot water can release histamines in the skin that can bring dramatic relief from itching, sometimes for hours.
 Care must be taken, of course, not to burn yourself.

 Myth: "I touch the plants all the time and never have a reaction.
 I must be immune"